Dimensional Sign Projects

 Add some real pop to your company’s images and branding elements with three-dimensional signage.

-SpeedPro Imaging is well-equipped to add another dimension to your branding outreach.
+SpeedPro is well-equipped to add another dimension to your branding outreach.
 With our cutting-edge technology, industry-leading materials and experts positioned throughout the country, you’ll receive high-quality pieces of work wherever you go.

 Learn more about dimensional signs and how you can use them in your business.

 What Is Dimensional Signage?

 Dimensional signage is any sign that projects out of the wall or surface it is on.
 A poster is typically flat against the surface it’s hung on.
 A dimensional sign seems to “pop” out of the wall.
 The sign might consist of individually cut letters or a logo that is cut out to make it project.
 Some dimensional signs feature a printed, flat surface that is hung on the wall in such a way that it projects outward.

 When people think of dimensional signage, they often envision individually cut lettering.
 Although dimensional lettering is one example of this type of signage, it’s not the only example.
 Logos can also be created using dimensional signage techniques, for example.

 Dimensional signage can also be used for wayfinding.
 For example, an arrow that projects from the wall can help a person find their way in a busy corridor.
 The pictograms indicating the presence of restrooms can project outwards from the walls or doors.